-In June 2017, the Australian Jesuit Provincial Fr Brian McCoy SJ announced that the Province would begin to move towards divestment in fossil fuels, and to commit to offsetting greenhouse gas emissions from air travel.
-The carbon offset scheme we are contributing to is Flights for Forests, a Jesuit-run initiative which supports forestry programs across the Asia-Pacific region.
+In June 2017, the Province announced that it would begin to move towards divestment in fossil fuels, and to commit to offsetting greenhouse gas emissions from air travel.

 The Asia Pacific Jesuit Conference has made ‘Reconciliation with Creation’ one of the key elements of its mission, calling on Jesuit ministries to develop concrete programs and initiatives to address environmental issues.
 More about these programs can be found at EcoJesuit.

 In February 2019, Fr Arturo Sosa SJ, the Superior General of the Society of Jesus, made public the four main reference points, known as ‘universal apostolic preferences‘, that are to guide the life and work of the Jesuits and their partners in mission over the next 10 years.
 One of these preferences is ‘to collaborate in the care of our Common Home‘.